Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 console.log(greeting); // Logs "Hello, my name is Daniel"
 ```

-### Exercise (5 mins)
+### Exercise E (5 mins)

+1. Create the file `exercise-E.js` script in the folder `week-1/InClass`
-1. Write a program that logs a message with a greeting and your name using the two concatenation methods we used
+2. Write a program that logs a message with a greeting and your name using the two concatenation methods we used

 ## Numbers as integers